joelboersma/Bookworm/README.md

-# project-w21-steve-give-us-jobs
+# Bookworm
-project-w21-steve-give-us-jobs created by GitHub Classroom
+Steve Give Us Jobs

 # Project Summary
 Bookworm - the app that pairs people based on books not looks.